sadekbaroudi/vik/README.md

 For the keyboard side, I created a keyboard called [vulpes minora](http://github.com/sadekbaroudi/vulpes-minora).
 This keyboard has been manufactured and tested to work with VIK modules.

 For the module side, please see the pcb directory in this repository.
 Each subdirectory within it has a module that you can review to see how these are implemented.

+### I2C guidelines

+#### Keyboard pcb

+As mentioned above, the responsibility of using pull up resistors is on the VIK modules.
+This may cause challenges for a few reasons.
+You may want (or need) to use I2C on the main keyboard PCB, which means you need to use pull up resistors.
+If this is the case, please provide instructions to inform the users that when using VIK modules, they will need to remove the pull up resistors.

+#### Module pcb

+When designing a module, please ensure that you include pull up resistors, since the guidelines state that the keyboard pcb is not responsible for it.

+It may be tempting to use the I2C gpio for purposes other than I2C.
+For example, in the pers60 scroll wheel modules included in this repository, SDA and SCL are used for the scroll wheel encoder.
+If you decide to do this, the keyboard certification card

 ### Microcontroller selection